LinSoftWin/Photoshop-CC2022-Linux/README.md

 # Photoshop-CC2022-Linux

+## Links are down, that's intended until I find a more legitimate solution for everyone.

 ## Important

 #### PLEASE WHEN OPENING AN ISSUE FILL THE TEMPLATE OR GIVE ENOUGHT INFORMATION !!!
 "It doesn't work" ISN'T ENOUGH **